SamaHassa/Movie-Recommendation-System/README.md

 Cast and crew information (credits)

-Popularity metrics and vote information
+Popularity scores and vote metrics

 Poster and backdrop image paths

-How to Use
+🚀 How to Use
-Clone this repository
+Clone this repository.

-Install required packages using pip install -r requirements.txt
+Install the required packages listed above.

-Download NLTK's SnowballStemmer data by running nltk.download('stopwords') in a Python shell
+Download the NLTK stopwords.

-Place your movies.csv file in the project directory
+Place your movies.csv file in the root directory.

-Open and run the Jupyter Notebook movie-recommendation-system.ipynb
+Open and run movie-recommendation-system.ipynb in Jupyter Notebook.

-Usage Example
-python
-# Get recommendations for a movie
-get_recommendations("Bullet Train")
-Output
-The function will display:

-The poster of the requested movie

-A grid of recommended movie posters with their titles

-Customization
-You can modify:

-The number of recommendations returned

-The weighting of different features (genres, keywords, etc.)

-The visualization style of the recommendations

-Future Improvements
-Implement collaborative filtering for hybrid recommendations

-Add user rating integration

-Create a web interface for the recommendation system

-Optimize for larger datasets

-License
-This project is open-source and available under the MIT License.

-Acknowledgments
-Dataset from TMDB (The Movie Database)

-scikit-learn for machine learning tools

-NLTK for text processing

 ![image](https://github.com/user-attachments/assets/2df91e46-0a89-4bb7-bbd8-00dccf5b6297)